bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 # Acknowledgements {#Acknowledgements}

-Juliusz Chroboczek, Toke Høiland-Jørgensen, David Schinazi, Mahesh Jethanandani, Acee Lindem, and Carsten Bormann have been very helpful in refining this information model.
+Juliusz Chroboczek, Toke Høiland-Jørgensen, David Schinazi, Acee Lindem, and Carsten Bormann have been very helpful in refining this information model.

 The language in the Notation section was mostly taken from {{RFC8193}}.